metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 Uses [Lingua::EN::Segment](https://metacpan.org/pod/metacpan.org#pod-Lingua::EN::Segment) to set the appropriate type of the document.
 This is a bit expensive, but it ensures that your schema results source name gets hyphenated appropriately when converted into its plural form.
-The resulting type is cached eternally into memory (sorry) to minimize the need to re-compute the document type.
+The resulting type is cached into the `data_dir` to minimize the need to re-compute the document type.

 The following options can be given: